publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch68A/m__us_usc_t22_s5953.md

     (j) __Termination of designation__

-        A designation of an organization as the Demilitarization Enterprise Fund under subsection (a) of this section shall be temporary.
+        A designation of an organization as the Demilitarization Enterprise Fund under subsection (a) shall be temporary.
 When making the designation, the President shall provide for the eventual termination of the designation.

 ([Pub.
 L. 103–160, div.
 A, title XII, § 1204][/us/pl/103/160/s1204], Nov.
 30, 1993, [107 Stat.
 1779][/us/stat/107/1779].)